 \section{Conclusions}

 In this work we designed a model for segmentation based on the Probabilistic U-Net \cite{kohl2018probabilistic} which outputs two kinds of quantifiable uncertainty, aleatoric (data) uncertainty and epistemic (model) uncertainty.
 We leveraged intergrader variability as a target for calibrated aleatoric uncertainty, which, as far as we know, related works have surprisingly not used.
 We showcased our model on the LIDC-IDRI lung nodule CT dataset \cite{lidc1,lidc2,lidc3} and MICCAI2012 prostate MRI dataset \cite{da16}, demonstrating that we could improve predictive uncertainty estimates.
 We also found that we could improve sample accuracy and sample diversity.
+In real-world applications, our method could inform doctors if they can trust the segmentation results to decide in real-time whether to continue a treatment path or not.
 As future work, we would like to improve the quality of the epistemic uncertainty.